DavidN0809/Applied-AI-Midterm/README.md

 ## Train the SRGAN for at least 150 epochs
 Next, train the SRGAN to generate 128x128 images.
 Each image of the training is downscaled to 32x32.
 The above requirements is done in the SRGAN notebook.
-It was trained for 80 epochs due to running out of time.
+Example image from EPOCH 150 (pretraining 50 epochs, training srgan for 100 epochs)

 ## Show some examples of scaled images in JNB
 The above requirement is done in the SRGAN notebook, and saved to the outputs folder